Hecate2/Machine-Learning-Exercises/README.md

 # Machine-Learning-Exercises
-# Just simple exercises, aiming at captcha recognition.
+Just simple exercises.
+Currently nothing in this branch.
+View other branches of this repository!